-QRadioLink is a GNU/Linux multimode SDR (software defined radio) transceiver application using the Internet for VOIP communication (radio over IP), built on top of GNU radio,
+QRadioLink is a GNU/Linux multimode (analog and digital) SDR (software defined radio) transceiver application using the Internet for radio to VOIP bridging (radio over IP), built on top of GNU radio,

 which allows experimenting with software defined radio hardware using different digital and analog radio signals and a Qt5 user interface.

 - Experimentation, hobby and amateur radio applications

 - Educational (low cost, low complexity, low reliability research platform into: radio communications, digital voice and data radio applications, voice call routing)

 - It should NOT be used in mission critical communications, industrial applications, other applications where data integrity is important.